 Her passion is helping people find ways to work with the challenges life delivers to us and to find some new tools to help us sit alongside this challenges rather than be bowled over by them.

 More recently Amber has started working with those people who have or are experiencing cancer and teaches those people new ways to manage and support them to cope better with their diagnosis.
-Amber is currently funded by the STARS Appeal at Salisbury District Hospital to deliver this program.
+Amber has delivered courses funded by the STARS Appeal at Salisbury District Hospital and is currently working with Wessex Cancer Trust.

 Amber is also a qualified Personal Development Coach and has worked as a Senior Manager in Local Government and Non-Goverment organisations for over 25 years previously and has a great understanding of work place stress and is able to deliver courses within a work setting where organisations are seeking a way to reduce stress and develop the personal resilience of their workforce